 The way someone skips, moseys or dances across a room says a lot about them.
 When translated onto the big screen, movement is what brings characters to life and makes them memorable.
 Don Crum understands the power of animation and its impact on audience perception.
-He has animated on several films for both Disney and Pixar, including Mulan, Beauty and the Beast: Special Edition, Tarzan, Lilo & Stitch, Brother Bear, Cars, Ratatouille, Wall•E and Up.
-He’s currently working on Toy Story 3, scheduled for release on June 18, 2010.
+He has animated on several films for both Disney and Pixar, including Mulan, Beauty and the Beast: Special Edition, Tarzan, Lilo & Stitch, Brother Bear, Cars, Ratatouille, Wall•E, UP, Cars 2, Toy Story 3, Brave and Monster's University.

 “Animators are responsible for making a character act,” explained Crum.
 “Their personality emerges through body language—posture, walk, facial expressions, gestures and so forth.
 Without it, characters are lifeless puppets.
 We bring them to life.”

 “Mulan was the first movie I worked on, so it was a new and unique experience.
 I’m still proud to have been part of such a great film… Brother Bear was the last film I did at Disney before transitioning over to Pixar.
 I’ve always loved wildlife, so the opportunity to animate all of the animal characters was a treat.

 “Ratatouille was another of my favorites!
 During that production I began to feel more adept at using the computer as a tool, and I enjoyed working with director Brad Bird.
 Since he had a background in animation, Brad was able to clearly communicate what he wanted to our team of animators.
 Plus, I found the design of the characters very appealing….